 The main words in relation to Pokrova in our spell are “Cover my head”.
-The sentence refers to a very old tradition, which is the apotheosis of a traditional wedding ceremony.
-In many regions of Ukraine, there is the ritual of covering a bride’s head with a kerchief or another type of headdress.
+The request refers to a very old tradition, which is the apotheosis of a traditional wedding ceremony.
+In many regions of Ukraine, there exists the ritual of covering a bride’s head with a kerchief or other type of headdress.
 The headdress signifies the woman’s married status.

 “Pokrova” in a religious sense:

 Pokrova means omophorion, which initially was a kerchief or a shawl, a part of the clothing of the Mother of God.
-According to legends, the Mother of God uses her pokrova to cover those, whom she wants to save from death.
-There is a legend that tells that many centuries ago, the Rus [Kyiv Rus] army led by Askold and Dyr, besieged Constantinople, the centre of Orthodoxy.
-The residents of the city fervently prayed to the Mother of God begging for protection.
+According to legends, the Mother of God uses her pokrova to cover those she wants to save from death.
+There is a legend, according to which, many centuries ago, the Rus [Kyiv Rus] army led by Askold and Dyr besieged Constantinople, the centre of Orthodoxy.
+The residents of the city fervently prayed to the Mother of God, begging for protection.
 The Mother of God appeared before them, covered them with her omophorion and they became invisible to the enemy.

 With time, the word Pokrova began to be used to refer to the Mother of God Herself or the Feast Day of the Protection of the Mother of God.
 The Feast Day of Pokrova is celebrated annually on 14 October.
 In Ukraine, the Pokrova Feast Day also coincides with the Day of the Defender of Ukraine, the Day of the Ukrainian Kozaks, and the anniversary of the Ukrainian Insurgent Army (UPA).